Financial Samurai

 3) Enables borrowers to plan well in advance to slow down borrowing, refinance their variable loans to fixed loans, and pay down debt.
 The Fed’s goal is to engineer a soft landing where inflation fades back down towards 2%-3% and the unemployment rate stays around 3.5% – 4%.

-Moral Suasion In Effect
+Moral Suasion In Effect Or Not

+What is moral suasion you ask?
 Moral suasion seeks to persuade an entity to act in a certain way through rhetorical appeals, persuasion, or implicit threats, as opposed to the use of outright coercion or physical force.
 In this case, the entity is the U.S. consumer.

-Although the Fed has signaled it plans to hike nine times through 2023 to about 2.5% – 2.75% for the Fed Funds Rate, I believe with 75% conviction the Fed will not follow through.
-Instead, the Fed will get to 1.75% – 2% on the Fed Funds rate and then stop or start cutting again.
+In early 2022 the Fed signaled it planed to hike nine times through 2023 to about 2.5% – 2.75% for the Fed Funds Rate.
+They added the extra three rate hikes in 2023 as a beat-down stick or insurance policy.
+I didn't expect they would follow through.
+After all, they could get the Fed Funds rate to 1.75% – 2% on the and then stop or start cutting again.

 Economic And Political Issues Are Self-Correcting